María Teresa Tula: El Salvador

 She met José Rafael Canales Guevara who was a blacksmith when she was sixteen.
-Guevara was arrested for organising workers against their employers.
+Guevara began organizing against his employers because of the inadequate working conditions.
+At the time Guevara worked as a blacksmith and workers were not given proper equipment to work.
+Guevara was eventually arrested for organizing workers against their employers.
+It was at a jail visit to see her husband where Tula met a fellow COMADRE activist.
 Tula joined the group called COMADRES which created protests against the government.
 Comadres had been set up with the support of Archbishop Romero and it was a support group for the relatives of those who were forcibly disappeared or killed.
 Romero was himself killed in 1980 as was Tula's husband.
 Tula's husband's body was found with a bullet wound to his head two days after people, who said they were the police, took him away to help with a robbery enquiry.
 Tula's husband was said to have been a witness to the crime.
 Friends said that she should not reclaim her husband's body but Tula defied their advice.

-1980 was the year that the government and the opposition became entrenched.
-The political and military opposition were subject to the death squads who killed 1000 people per month.
+1980 marks the beginning of the Salvador Civil War (1980-1992), fought between the Salvadoran government and the Frente Farabundo Martí para la Liberación Nacional (FMLN) guerrilla movement.
+During this time women played an important role in society by participating alongside men in advocating for a better quality of life.
+This period allowed for many women to organize and create women organizations that would seek autonomy and define their goals in society.
 After the death of her husband, Tula worked full-time for COMADRES, who themselves became a target.
+COMADRES became a target because they actively denounced the Salvadoran military and demanded that the government provide information about disappeared and assassinated family members.
+Eventually, the organization joined the political sphere by demanding more inclusion of women.
 Some of her fellow activists were captured and killed, but COMADRES did not shy away from controversy and their workers visited dumps to photograph bodies so that families would know the fate of the "disappeared".
 Tula was given a specific warning of her own fate by an escaped prisoner of the government.